The changing workforce

 From the same report we find that two in five adults (40%) first look at their phone within five minutes of waking up, rising to 65% of those aged under 35, while 37% of adults check their phones five minutes before lights out, again rising to 60% of under-35s.

-Whilst this is happening, there’s an ever increasing need to up-skill and re-skill people to stay competitive and to ensure that company objectives are met.
+Whilst this is happening, there’s an ever increasing need to upskill and reskill employees to stay competitive and to ensure that company objectives are met.

 There’s a barrage of information and a need to surface the most important and relevant information from the noise that surrounds us.
 And this information has to be very accessible at the point of need and serve short attention spans through short-form content in an engaging way that fits with the way we work and consume information.